clairemerot/angsd_pipeline/README.md

 ```

-B- The second script is more specific, it is used to calculate LD on sub-groups of individuals (for instance homokaryotes of an inversion).
+Step D - Those scripts more specific, they are used to calculate LD on sub-groups of individuals (for instance homokaryotes of an inversion).

 To make Ld comparable between groups, it will subset each group to have the same number of samples, using a R script
 Then, it loops over each group to make sub-beagle for each group, calculate LD and output it by blocks